 If many on the left, and many on the far right, too, supported the GJ movement, this was because it was trying to oust Macron.
 But few of its left enthusiasts realised that it was bringing a sharp change in the relations between the working class and its traditional trade union and party organisations.
 More precisely, it is pushing millions of workers away from class-consciousness and towards populist ideas of all kinds.
 This was clear from the last Mayday demonstrations, where the traditional contingents of organised workers were joined by thousands of yellow vests, demonstrating as a motley collection of individuals for a variety of demands including RICs, which are regarded as a magic alternative to the corrupt politicians, Frexit and “Power to the people”, a slogan also used by Marine Le Pen and the RN, all accompanied by numerous tricolors and regional flags.

-To make the temptation of populism even greater, it unfortunately must be said that the yellow vests with their rioting on the Champs Elysseés did win some concessions from Macron, while the trade unions’ tactic of widely separated days of action, failed to win anything.
+It must be said that the yellow vests with their rioting on the Champs Elysseés did win some concessions from Macron, while unfortunately the trade unions’ tactic of widely separated days of action failed to win anything, making the temptation of populism even greater.
 Such symbolic “days with no tomorrow” have been shown to be a total dead end over many years, capable only of bring defeat on top of defeat, but acting as a safety valve for the bureaucrats at the head of the unions.

 The two main winners of the EU parliamentary election were the Rassemblement National, RN, the new name of the reactionary Front National of Marine Le Pen, and “La République en marche”, LREM, the recently created party of Emmanuel Macron.